Julia Lennon: John 'Bobby' Albert Dykins

 Lennon started seeing Dykins a year after Victoria's birth (although they had known each other before) when she was working in the café near John's primary school, Mosspits.
 Dykins was a good-looking, well-dressed man who worked at the Adelphi Hotel in Liverpool as a wine steward.
 She later moved into a small flat in Gateacre with Dykins.
 He enjoyed luxuries, and had access to rationed goods like alcohol, chocolate, silk stockings and cigarettes, which was what initially attracted her.
 The Stanley sisters called him "Spiv", because of his pencil-thin moustache, margarine-coated hair, and pork-pie hat, and John called him "Twitchy" because of a physical tic/nervous cough.
 Julia's family and friends remembered that he also had a fiery temperament, which could result in his being violent when drunk.
 John remembered seeing his mother during a visit to Smith's, when her face was bleeding after being hit by Dykins.

-Paul McCartney later stated that Julia living in sin with Dykins while she was still married was a point of social ostracization for John, as it was often used as a "cheap shot" against him.
+Paul McCartney later stated that Julia living with Dykins while she was still married was a point of social ostracization for John, as it was often used as a "cheap shot" against him.
 Although Julia never divorced Alf, she was considered to be the common-law wife of Dykins.
 She wanted John to live with them both, but he was passed between the Stanley sisters and often ran away to Mimi's, where she would open the door to find John standing there, "his face covered in tears".
-Julia was accused by the family of being frivolous and unreliable— she never enjoyed household chores— and was once seen sweeping the kitchen floor with a pair of knickers on her head.
+Julia was accused by the family of being frivolous and unreliable—she never enjoyed household chores—and was once seen sweeping the kitchen floor with a pair of knickers on her head.
 Her cooking methods were also haphazard, as she would mix things "like a mad scientist", and even put tea "or anything else that came to hand" in a stew.
 A favourite joke would be to wear a pair of spectacles that had no glass in them, and then to scratch her eye through the empty frame.

 Dykins later managed several bars in Liverpool, which allowed Lennon to stay at home and look after their two daughters (Julia and Jackie) and John, who often visited and stayed overnight, at 1 Blomfield Road, Liverpool.
 John and McCartney would rehearse in the bathroom of the house where the acoustics "sounded like a recording studio".
 Dykins used to give John weekly pocket money (one shilling) for doing odd jobs, on top of the five shillings that Smith gave him.
-In December 1965, Dykins was killed in a car crash at the bottom of Penny Lane, but Lennon was not told about his death for months afterwards, as it was "not [Stanley] family business".
+In December 1965, Dykins was killed in a car crash at the bottom of Penny Lane, but John was not told about his death for months afterwards, as it was "not [Stanley] family business".

 Julia and Jackie

-Julia had two daughters with Dykins: Julia (later Julia Baird – b.
-5 March 1947) and Jacqueline ("Jackie" – b.
-26 October 1949).
+Julia had two daughters with Dykins: Julia (later Julia Baird, born 5 March 1947) and Jacqueline ("Jackie", born 26 October 1949).
 As Jackie was born prematurely, her mother visited the hospital every day to see her.